edrob999/Lock-Unlock-Sheet/README.md

 Known issues
 ------------
 There are known issues in this sample application.
-Its not foolproof, and there is no input validation
+It is not designed for robust input validation, and we list the known issues below:
 - [ ] Clicking outside the edit box causes an error (standard Apps Script behavior).
 Thanks Oliver C
 - [ ] `set-cell-text` Doesn't allow an empty string in the sample.
 Thanks Oliver C
 - [ ] `set-cell-text` Using a formula as the `text` parameter, inserts the formula into the cell.
 - [ ] `start-cell-edit` It is possible to extend the editing range, using the cell shortcut menu.
 Thanks Oliver C
 - [ ] It is possible to create a copy of the locked sheet (with no purpose, the copy will also be locked).
 Thanks Brett G

-Let me know if you find anything else, and  **Please :star: if you think this sample will be useful for other people.**
+Looking forward to hearing any feedback, and **Please :star: if you think this sample will be useful for other people.**